go-iiif/go-iiif/cmd/iiif-process/README.md

   -config-name string
     	The name of your go-iiif config file.
 This value will be ignored if -config-source is 'defaults://'. (default "config.json")
   -config-source string
     	A valid Go Cloud bucket URI where your go-iiif config file is located.
-Optionally, if 'defaults://' is specified then the default config bundled with this package will be used.
+Optionally, if 'defaults://' is specified then the default config bundled with this package will be used. (default "defaults://")
-  -generate-report-html
-    	Generate an HTML page showing all the images listed in a process report.
   -instructions-name string
     	The name of your go-iiif instructions file.
 This value will be ignored if -instructions-source is 'defaults://'. (default "instructions.json")
   -instructions-source string
     	A valid Go Cloud bucket URI where your go-iiif "instructions" processing file is located.
-Optionally, if 'defaults://' is specified then the default instructions set bundled with this package will be used.
+Optionally, if 'defaults://' is specified then the default instructions set bundled with this package will be used. (default "defaults://")
   -mode string
-    	Valid modes are: cli, csv, fsnotify, lambda. (default "cli") -report
+    	Valid options are: cli, fsnotify, lambda (default "cli") -report
     	Store a process report (JSON) for each URI in the cache tree.
-  -report-source string
+  -report-bucket-uri string
     	A valid Go Cloud bucket URI where your report file will be saved.
 If empty reports will be stored alongside derivative (or cached) images.
+  -report-html
+    	Generate an HTML page showing all the images listed in a process report.
   -report-template string
     	A valid URI template for generating process report filenames. (default "process_{sha256_origin}.json") -verbose